 Abutting: Properties that have a common property line separated by no intervening private property.
-Properties separated by a public, private street and/or Town ROW shall be deemed abutting for notification purposes.
+Properties directly across from the subject property, separated by a public, private street and/or Town ROW shall be deemed abutting for notification purposes.

 Accessory Apartment: A second dwelling unit, either freestanding or within a single-family detached dwelling, or subordinate to the primary dwelling (excluding multifamily units, group homes), equipped with its own kitchen, bath and bedroom(s).